-If you’re into boating, the Quatix 6 connects to a host of Garmin equipment from chart plotting GPS hardware to wind monitors, and from there it can interact with the autopilot function, displays data including engine RPM and water depth, and marks waypoints on a map.
-It has GPS, a heart rate sensor, and a blood oxygen (SpO2) sensor, plus all the activity tracking functions found on the Garmin Fenix 6, including kayaking, golf, cycling, and running.
+If you’re into boating, the Quatix 6 connects to a host of Garmin equipment from chart plotting GPS hardware to wind monitors.
+It can interact with the autopilot function, display data like engine RPM and water depth, and mark waypoints on a map.
+It has GPS, a heart rate sensor and blood oxygen (SpO2) sensor, plus all the activity tracking functions found on the Garmin Fenix 6, including kayaking, golf, cycling, and running.

-Garmin has overhauled its interface with the Quatix 6, with watch faces now providing plenty of information without sacrificing attractiveness, and a handy widget feature that provides data in an easy scrolling list.
+Garmin has overhauled its interface with the Quatix 6, with watch faces now providing plenty of information without sacrificing attractiveness, and a handy widget feature that provides data in a scrolling list.
 This is all displayed on a 1.3-inch screen with a 260 x 260-pixel resolution.
-It works with both Android and iOS and has plenty of storage space for music too.
+It works with both Android and iOS and has plenty of storage space for music.

 - Clinically approved ECG and SpO2 monitoring

 - High-quality materials and build

 - Easy to use, informative app